thiagovelez20/Ejericiciosjava/README.md

 # Retos-Te-cnicos
-hi  Estudiante y Gerentes Tecnologias de la Informaciòn Que  se le viene a la cabeza cuando le hablamos de Hypertext Preprocessor?
+hi students and  manager Information Technnology that comes to mind when they talk about Hypertext Preprocessor?